abel0b/absys/README.md

 # libabl
-Collection of portable C libraries.
+Collection of portable C libraries and utilities.